jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     wsl --install --distribution debian

-  .. tip:: if you cannot install `Windows Subsystem Linux`_, do not worry, there is code for you too
+  .. tip:: do not worry if you cannot install `Windows Subsystem Linux`_, I have you covered

 linux requirements